Skip to content

 Alert Metric: Request Processing Time

-Collecting Request Processing Time Metrics
+Collecting Processing Time Metrics

-Nginx and Nginx Plus users can capture request processing time data by adding the $request_time variable to the access log format.
+Nginx and Nginx Plus users can capture processing time data by adding the $request_time variable to the access log format.
 For more details on configuring logs for monitoring, see our accompanying article on Nginx Logs.

 Reverse Proxy Metrics